lvu/firemerge/README.md

     . ./venv/bin/activate
     pip install -e .

-Now, when this virtualenv in activated, you can run the scripts.

-To scrape your statement, run a debug session for your Chrome browser like this:

-    chrome --remote-debugging-port=9222 --user-data-dir=./.chrome

-and run

-    firemerge-scrape > statement.jsonl

-This will open a Chrome window; log into your bank account there.
-Then it will scrape your first account and will write the statement for the last month into `statement.jsonl` file.

 To configure the merger, create a file named `.env` in the project dir and write there:

     FIREFLY_BASE_URL=<https://my-firefly-installation.my-domain/>
     FIREFLY_TOKEN=<MY.FIREFLY.PERSONAL.ACCESS.TOKEN>

-Now, run the merger itself, feeding the statement file to it:
+Now, download your bank's statement and run the merger, feeding the statement file to it:

-    firemerge statement.jsonl
+    firemerge statement.pdf

 Go to http://127.0.0.1:8080/ in your regular browser, select the account to merge the statement into and have fun :)